elgw/sfft3/README.md

 a FFTW plan in nerd format) to lift a 1D FFT into 3D using straight forward code with no explicit vectorization or auto tuning.
 It should be considered proof-of-concept since it is neither properly tested nor used anywhere else at the moment.
-That said, it should be simple to swap the 1D transformation routines with those from another library.

 SFFT3 uses the 1D FFT routines from [fftw3](https://www.fftw.org/) to
 build a semi-inplace 3D FFT.
-For that purpose per-thread workspace buffers are used, at most the size of the largest plane each.
+For that purpose each thread is handed a workspace buffer, at most the size of the largest plane.
 The 3D routines in FFTW3 use less memory, hence timings are not directly comparable/fair.

-It was a fun exercise to write this and I learned/confirmed a lot
-Including:

-1. It is not trivial at all to write fast code for in-place transpositions (slow code safely tucked away in another repository).

-2. Even out of place transpositions are hard to make fast.

-3. Results do not transfer between machines.
-Self-tuning algorithms (like FFTW uses) is a brilliant idea.

-Eventually I decided to transposes the data planes in chunks, processes them and then store back the results.
-Only tiny planes/slices are transposed in full.

 ## Method